-Honour-based violence (HBV)
+Honour-based abuse (HBA)

-HBV is a crime or incident which has or may have been committed to protect or defend what is perceived to be the 'honour' of the family or community.
-HBV is a violation of human rights and may be a form of domestic and/or sexual violence.
+HBA is a crime or incident which has or may have been committed to protect or defend what is perceived to be the 'honour' of the family or community.
+HBA is a violation of human rights and may be a form of domestic and/or sexual violence.
 It can be used to control behaviour within families or other social groups to protect perceived cultural or religious beliefs.